edgio-docs/edgio-docs/src/pages/guides/serverless_functions.md

 npx @{{ PRODUCT_NAME_LOWER }}/cli@latest init
 ```

-Or you can clone this example repo: [layer0-serverless-example](https://github.com/layer0-docs/layer0-serverless-example), which has some more complex examples of how to use serverless functions.
+Or you can clone this example repo: [layer0-serverless-example](https://github.com/layer0-docs/layer0-serverless-example), which has some more complex examples of how to use serverless functions:

 ```bash
 npx degit https://github.com/layer0-docs/layer0-serverless-example my-serverless-functions